yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prepare-environment/azure.md

 ## Assign a role to the application

-Access to Azure infrastructure resources in a subscription (VMs, network configurations) is restricted by the roles assigned to your application, giving you control over which resources can be accessed and at what level.
+Access to Azure infrastructure resources in a subscription (virtual machines, network configurations) is restricted by the roles assigned to your application, giving you control over which resources can be accessed and at what level.
 You can set the scope at the level of the subscription, resource group, or resource.
 Permissions are inherited to lower levels of scope.
-Permissions should be assigned over a resource group that was created in the previous steps.
+Permissions should be assigned over a resource group that you already created.
 For additional information, see the Azure documentation [Assign a role to the application](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#assign-a-role-to-the-application).

 Proceed by performing the following: